 Where Should You Apply Sunscreen?

-Sunscreen should be applied anywhere where the skin is being revealed, this includes face, arms, legs, hands, feet, etc.
+Sunscreen should be applied specifically where the skin is exposed, including face, neck, arms, legs, hands, back, hands, feet, etc.

 What Are Some Other Ways To Protect Your Skin From The Sun?